paulrocq/Paintings/README.md

-# Paintings
+# MoMA-Paintings-Visualization
-Paintings at the Museum of Modern Art - MoMA
+An interactive visualization of all the paintings at the MoMA, using d3.js, dc.js, crossfilter.js, and bootstrap.js.